Azure/azure-powershell/src/Cdn/docs/Get-AzFrontDoorCdnRuleSetResourceUsage.md

 0            100   count
 ```

-Get resouce usages of an AzureFrontDoor rule set
+Get resouce usages of an AzureFrontDoor rule set.

 ## PARAMETERS